 Comparing Real Estate Company Logos

 Coming from a graphic design/branding background, I have a great deal of experience in logo design.
-I was curious about their logo and marketing materials, such as website, flyers, etc. so I began a quest.
+I was curious about their logo and marketing materials, such as websites, flyers, etc. so I began a quest.
 A quest to check out all these real estate logos.
 I’m such a nerd.

 Here’s the Century21 logo I found prominently placed in the upper left hand of their website.